Type 1 Diabetes Research

 - ZnT8 Autoantibody Testing- William E. Winter

 The newest autoantibody determination to enter the clinical realm of type 1 diabetes testing is the detection of autoantibodies against the type 8 zinc transporter (ZnT8).
 New-onset patients with clinically suspected type 1 diabetes, who are negative for ICA, GADA, IA-2A and IAA, may be positive for ZnT8A autoantibodies, affirming an autoimmune etiology for a patient’s diabetes.
-Testing for ZnT8A is now available from UF’s CAP-accredited, CLIA-certified Endocrine Autoantibody Laboratory at UF PathLabs.
+Testing for ZnT8A is now available from UF’s CAP-accredited, CLIA-certified at UF Health Pathology Laboratories’ Endocrine Autoantibody Laboratory.

-Following the introduction of recent technological improvements in insulin pumps, improved glucose monitoring deivces, and insulin analogs that are helping patients with type 1 diabetes manage the challenge of lifelong insulin administration, UF research is focused on optimizing glycemic control and discovering novel care options.
+Following the introduction of recent technological improvements in insulin pumps, improved glucose monitoring deivces, and insulin analogs that are helping patients with type 1 diabetes manage the challenge of lifelong insulin administration, UF research focuses on optimizing glycemic control and discovering novel care options.

 - Evalutaing diabetes self-management techniques- Demond Schatz, Michael Haller, T1D Exchange

-Develop and implement cost-effective strategies for managing the disease.
+Implement and review cost-effective strategies for managing the disease.

 - T1D Reversal- Mark Atkinson, TrialNet & Helmsley Trust

 UF has been at the forefront of growing research interest in clinical reversal of type 1 diabetes.
-UF research aims to restore β-cell function in individuals with T1D via immune tolerance; important in helping to explain the differing rates of progression to type 1 diabetes in adults versus children.
+Research aims to restore β-cell function in individuals with T1D via immune tolerance; important in helping to explain the differing rates of progression to type 1 diabetes in adults versus children.

 - Residual C-Peptide- Desmond Schatz

 Some patients still produce low concentrations of the pancreatic hormone C-peptide long after onset.
-A recent study12indicated that as many as 73% of type 1 diabetes patients with a disease duration of 30 years showed detectable C-peptide levels of at least 3.3 pmol/L or greater after a mixed meal.
+A recent study12 indicated that as many as 73% of type 1 diabetes patients showed detectable C-peptide levels after a duration of 30 years.
 UF research aims to learn more about how long people with type 1 diabetes continue to produce insulin even after having T1D for many years, and how to retain it.

 - Metformin Therapy for Overweight Adolescents with Type 1 Diabetes- Michael Haller

 Metformin is an oral medication that is used commonly to lower blood sugar in children and adults with type 2 diabetes.
-Now, a UF pioneer research study hopes to bring new understanding to evaluating its effectiveness in the type 1 diabetes population.
+An investigational research study at UF hopes to bring new understanding to evaluating its effectiveness in the type 1 diabetes population.

 - Cord Blood and Vitamin D Infusions- Michael Haller